jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 See {% include chapter-link.html slug="seventh-chords" %}
 for a detailed discussion of seventh chords.

-## Primary chords in position
+## Position playing

-The following figures illustrate how CAGED shapes fit together.
+The following figures illustrate how CAGED shapes fit together on the fretboard, and suggest how we can play the chords in a given key without moving the fretting hand out of position.
+Though only the primary chords are shown here, all the other chords in the key can be played position as well.

 For each CAGED position,
 practice changing between different shapes for C, F, and G chords in the same position on the fretboard.
+For example,
+play C major in a G shape,
+F major in a C shape,
+and G major in a D shape.

+For more on position playing in a major key, see {% include chapter-link.html slug="major-harmony" %}.

 {% include figure.html
     caption="C major on the whole fretboard."